maxschelski/figureflow/README.md

 > from fastfig import figure

 # Examples
-Example code for using the package will follow.
+Example code for using the package will follow once the corresponding research paper is published in a peer-reviewed journal.
 For now, examples are available upon request.<br/>
 <br/>
 <br/>
 Examples from Schelski and Bradke 2021 fully generated with the package without Adobe Illustrator etc:<br/>